nkoep/nkoep.net/src/routes/about.md

 [Theano](http://www.deeplearning.net/software/theano/) and
 [TensorFlow](https://www.tensorflow.org/)).
-By appealing to automatic differentiation, the toolbox lowers the entry barrier for rapid prototyping as laborious calculations of higher-order derivates by hand are eliminated.
+By appealing to automatic differentiation, the toolbox lowers the entry barrier for rapid prototyping as laborious calculations of higher-order derivatives by hand are eliminated.

 ### Lampions